Residence options are available with specific tax benefits

-No wealth tax, no inheritance tax, and an exemption for foreign capital gains provided these are not remitted to Malta.
+No wealth tax, inheritance tax, or tax on foreign capital gains (if not remitted)

-Malta is a small EU island state in the central Mediterranean and has been a member of the European Union since 2004.
-Like most European countries, Malta uses the euro and has around 574,000 inhabitants.
-The country offers access to the international banking system as well as a highly attractive tax refund system for foreign shareholders.
-Through this special mechanism, qualifying international companies can achieve an effective tax burden of just 5% while operating within a fully EU-compliant structure.
+Malta is a small EU island state in the central Mediterranean, an EU member since 2004, using the euro and home to about 574,000 inhabitants.
+It offers access to the international banking system and a highly attractive tax refund system for foreign shareholders, allowing qualifying companies to achieve an effective tax burden of just 5% within a fully EU-compliant structure.

-The Malta Limited Liability Company (Malta Ltd) is incorporated under the Companies Act, Chapter 386, and is frequently used for holding companies, IP structures and international trading companies.
-The country has a strong legal reputation, more than 70 double taxation treaties, and a well-developed professional services sector.
-Malta is particularly suitable for foreign entrepreneurs who want to combine an EU presence with a low effective tax burden.
+The Malta Limited Liability Company (Malta Ltd), incorporated under the Companies Act (Chapter 386), is used for holding companies, IP structures, and international trading.
+Malta has a strong legal reputation, over 70 double taxation treaties, and a developed professional services sector.

 We support you in structuring Malta companies in a legally robust and efficient way.
 Contact us for tailored advice.